 - Was this more than, less than, or on track with what I planned?
 If there was a difference then understand why.

 If setting aside money towards your goals was difficult, then go back and review why you set them to find the encouragement to keep on going.
-Check out this post to help you go back and set goals.
+Check out this post and this interview to help you go back and set goals.
 Also, if the estimated savings amount was too high and effectively unrealistic, then go back and see if something needs to change.
 Don’t create an excuse to skip out on saving.
 Rather, before you adjust your savings, take the time to examine if there are some spending categories that you can reduce or habit changes that you may need to make first.
 Remember, the key is not to create stress.
 This process is supposed to help you to relieve stress and set you and your family up for success.

 This may seem like a lot of work at the end of each month, but going through this process will help you to fine-tune your spending and put you in a better financial position going forward.
 Another benefit is that your children will get to see how seriously you take financial stewardship and that will teach them good money habits.
 In order to complete your monthly budget audit, create an appointment with yourself where you will review your budget (your financial blueprint) at the end of the month.
 Make that commitment to yourself, because you deserve a phenomenal life and so do your children.
 Practicing good financial stewardship is part of the process.